IAPETUS2 Studentship Competition 2021

 Eligible academic staff from across IAPETUS2’s HOs are invited to submit proposed projects that are accredited by IAPETUS2 and available to prospective students to be undertaken whilst receiving an IAPETUS2 studentship.

-Project proposals must be detailed within the IAPETUS2 Studentship Project Online Form, which asks for the supervisory team to detail various aspects of the project, such as its methodology and timeline.
+Project proposals must be submitted on to the IAPETUS2 Online Project form between the 1st September and the 30th October (web link to be circulated in the summer of 2020).
+The form asks for the supervisory team to detail various aspects of the project, such as its methodology and timeline.
 The IAPETUS2 project-code number will be added once the completed form is approved.
 When completing the timeline, please ensure that it is clear that funding ceases at the end of 3.5 years.

 Once completed forms are submitted, the person who completed the form will receive an email confirming the form has been submitted successfully.
 The IAPETUS2 Director of the lead supervisor’s HO, will approve (or otherwise) the proposal and then submit it to the IAPETUS2 Administrator to approve and publish on to the website.